garrandall/popular-music-data/tracks/for-you-and-i-10cc.md

 The world of wisdom behind her eye
 Could answer everything
 But you and I
-We seem to wander in a daydream (ooh ooh)
+We seem to wander in a daydream (oh oh)
 We never look around
-The world is full of other people (ooh ooh)
+The world is full of other people (oh oh)
 And we put 'em down
 We go
 We're not so hot you know